lud77/Factorize/README.md

 --- Bugs / Performance

-- [ ] Add lookup table for using numeric ids in indexing
+- [ ] Values don't seem to propagate correctly when creating a panel from an endpoint
 - [ ] Disallow Value-type signals from creating feedback loops
-- [ ] Sanitize topic input to listener
+- [ ] Sanitize topic input to listener (how?)
 - [ ] Stalls when trying to rewind file source from EOF signal without a delay

 - [x] Window resize causes slowdown and stalling --- PROBABLY FIXED